revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

  - A file containing Python definitions and statements is known as a module.
-In python Variables, classes, and functions can all be defined in a module.
+In python, Variables, classes, and functions can all be defined in a module.
- - Executable file may also be included in a module.A Python source code file,
+ - Executable file may also be included in a module.

 **Example**: